gemtunde/taxi-dashboard/README.md

 # Dashboard built with with React js/

-Sass/Scss for stying.
+Styled-component for styling.
-Mui

 click to view dashboard\
-Open [https://tm30.netlify.app/](https://tm30.netlify.app/) to view it in your browser.
+Open [https://gemtunde-taxi-dashboard.netlify.app/](https://gemtunde-taxi-dashboard.netlify.app/) to view it in your browser.

 ## Screenshort preview